tbranyen/diffhtml/README.md

 ```

 *Disclaimer: By calling this method, you are agreeing that it's okay for
-diffhtml to modify your browser's `HTMLElement` constructor,
+diffHTML to modify your browser's `HTMLElement` constructor,
 `Element.prototype`, the `document` object, and run some logic on your page
 load event.*

 If you have already loaded the page (meaning the load event has fired),
-diffhtml will immediately search the page for Custom Elements and automatically
+diffHTML will immediately search the page for Custom Elements and automatically
 initialize them.
 If the page has not yet loaded, it will wait before invoking
 which gives you time to register your elements first.